Software designed to help emerging VC and PE firms growFIND OUT MORE

-The CLO market has held up to COVID stress, but recent CLO manager entrants will need to build scale to survive.
+The collateralized loan obligation (CLO) market has held up to COVID stress, but recent CLO manager entrants will need to build scale to survive.

-After facing strong headwinds for much of 2020, the recovery of the CLO market is attributable to a number of factors.
+After facing strong headwinds for much of 2020, CLO managers have seen the CLO market recovery meaningfully, an upswing that can be attributed to a number of factors.
 On the investor demand side, low yields mean that CLO paper remains attractive compared with much of the fixed income market.
 CLOs’ tranche structure – and the built-in cushion it provides – drives their appeal to a wide variety of investors with a range of appetites for risk.

 The more recent regulatory change to Volcker Rule could similarly have long-term benefits for the CLO market.
-The Modified Rule, which takes effect in October 2020, allows CLOs to hold up to 5% of their assets in debt securities other than loans.
-This change will give managers greater flexibility in the current low-yield market, especially in relation to borrower defaults, where the ability to accept warrants or other equity securities could protect existing term loan investments and provide CLO managers with increased leverage if default rates increase (5).
+The Modified Rule, which took effect in October 2020, allows CLOs to hold up to 5% of their assets in debt securities other than loans.
+This change gives managers greater flexibility in the current low-yield market, especially in relation to borrower defaults, where the ability to accept warrants or other equity securities could protect existing term loan investments and provide CLO managers with increased leverage if default rates increase.5

 Barriers to entry for new CLO managers have always been relatively low.
 However, they have fallen further since the repeal of Risk Retention requirements meant firms no longer had to raise funds to post their own equity when issuing new CLOs.
 Consequently, nascent firms have the potential to respond fairly quickly to resurgent demand for CLOs.
 Given continuing favorable conditions, new entrants (with the backing from larger parent institutions) can be expected to launch transactions in the coming months.